openstack/heat/doc/source/scale_deployment.rst

 Assumptions
 ===========

-This guide, using a devstack installation of Openstack, assumes that:
+This guide, using a devstack installation of OpenStack, assumes that:

     1. You have configured devstack from `Single Machine Installation Guide
        <http://devstack.org/guides/single-machine.html>`_;